 The diagrams for actions and conditions are specified in the block diagram editor or ESDL editor.
-Another possibility is to write ESDL code directly in a text editor which can be opened for every state and every transition (i.e., without opening the ESDL editor).
+Another possibility is to write ESDL code directly in a text editor, which can be opened for every state and every transition (i.e., without opening the ESDL editor).
 State machines have inputs and outputs for data transfer with other components.

-To create a state machine:
+To create a state machine

-- In the Component Manager, create the folder Tutorial\Lesson8. - Click on the Statemachine button to create a new state machine. - Name it WarmUp. - In the "1 Database" list, double-click on the name of the state machine to open the state machine editor.
+- 1. In the Component Manager, create the folder Tutorial\Lesson8. - F - 2.
+Click the Statemachine button to create a new state machine. - 3.
+Name it WarmUp. - 4.
+Open the state machine in the state machine editor.